softindex/datakernel/examples/serializer/README.md

 40 40
 123 123
 ```
-The first column represents values of a test object 1, while the second one shows values of test object 2, which was
+The first column represents values of test object 1, while the second one shows values of test object 2, which was
 created with the help of serialization and deserialization of the test object 1.

-The same logic is for output of `ComplexObjectSerialization` and `GenericsAndInterfacesSerializationExamples`:
+The same logic is for output of other examples. `Complex Object Serialization` is an example of serialization and
+deserialization of a more complex object, which contains nullable fields, map, list and a two-dimensional array:
 ```
 null null
 abc abc